What is a quick-disconnect fitting?

 Do quick-disconnect fittings come with a shut-off valve?

 In special applications where it is imperative that no fluids drip out, like flavor bags in beverage dispensers or IV bags in the hospital, you may consider using a quick-release fitting that has a valve.
 A valve fitting, when disconnected, closes the valve when the insert is removed from the coupling body to prevent fluids from dripping out.
+QDs can contain zero, one, or two valves depending on their application.
+Single-valve fittings only contain a valve on one side of the coupling, so they are not as good at leak prevention as fittings with two valves.

-What is a quick-disconnect fitting commonly used for?
+What is a quick-disconnect fitting used for?

 - Hose barb